 Geeta draws on her deep experience in philanthropy, urban planning, and community development to address the needs of Cambridge.
 She has led the Foundation’s transformation from a local grantmaker to a data-informed, strategic civic leader that tackles the city’s most intractable problems in deep partnership with nonprofits, local changemakers, and donors.
 In 2021, Geeta co-authored the Foundation’s Equity & Innovation Cities report, highlighting the widening income disparities amidst Cambridge’s growing prosperity.
 She helped envision and structure the City’s $22- million Rise Up Cambridge program, the only non-lottery cash assistance program of its kind in the country.
 Previously, at the Boston Foundation, she served as the associate vice president for programs and co-founded the Boston Indicators Project.
 Geeta completed her Bachelor of Architecture degree in India and holds a Master of Urban Design from the Harvard Graduate School of Design.

 Janice is President of the Flexible Capital Fund, an impact-focused, CDFI fund, providing flexible risk capital (revenue-based financing, subordinated debt and equity) to New England's food system, forestry and climate solutions businesses.
 As President, Janice manages all facets of the Flex Fund’s operations, including raising capital, deal flow, due diligence, and portfolio / financial management.
 Janice brings economic and business development, as well as financial expertise to the organization, having served in the technology, financial services, higher education and state government sectors during her 25+ year career.
 She is a founding member of the Vermont and Northern New England Women’s Investors Network, and Slow Money Vermont and serves on the Vermont Small Business Development Center Advisory Board.
 Janice is a graduate of the University of Utah with a B.A. in Marketing and is an alumnus of the Snelling Center for Government’s Vermont Leadership Institute.
+Janice is a 2018 Fellow of the Just Economy Institute, whose mission is to support financial activists who are shifting the flow of capital and power to solve social and environmental problems.

 Jeff is the Jason and Chloe Epstein Term Professor of the Practice and the Director Certificate in Impact and Sustainable Investing housed at Tufts University’s Department of Urban and Environmental Policy and Planning Jeff currently teaches graduate level courses in Catalytic Capital and Blended Value.
 Jeff began his professional life in ice cream trucks and spent many years growing and selling food service businesses and serving in senior financial roles for national chains striving to go public.
 A graduate of Cornell University’s School of Industrial and Labor Relations and the University of Maine’s School of Resource Economics, Jeff spent 20 years serving as the CFO for the Solidago Foundation.
 During his time in Philanthropy, Jeff provided board service to several philanthropic affinity groups, including Confluence Philanthropy and Sustainable Food and Ag System Funders.
 He also collaborated with field partners to design and launch several community investment funds including PVGrows and the Real People’s Fund.